boucadair/CATS-framework/draft-ldbc-cats-framework.md

 ## Deployment Considerations

 This document does not make an assumption about how the various CATS functional elements are implemented.
 Whether a CATS deployment follows a fully distributed or collocate or combine many of the functional components is deployment specific.
-One possibility is a centralized implementation where the computing-related metrics from the C-SMAs are collected by a centralized controller/PCE that also collects the network metrics, and which acts on service requests to produce paths and service instance selections that it programs into the relevant C-TCs.
+An implementation example is a centralized implementation where the computing-related metrics from the C-SMAs are collected by a centralized controller/PCE that also collects the network metrics, and which acts on service requests to produce paths and service instance selections that it programs into the relevant C-TCs.

 # CATS Framework Workflow